LyzardKing/mind-the-gap/README.md

 ## Docker image

+### Syntax

+Run a docker image to compile the LE code and return errors if any.

+Build the image via:
+`docker build -f Syntax.dockerfile -t avsyntax .`

+PWD is the current directory.

+`docker run --volume ${PWD}:/app avsyntax`

+### Netlogo

 Build an image with the dockerfile to run NetLogo.
 Can be used redirecting output to the display, or headless, by running the following command: